ooples/pine_script_docs/source/language/Execution_model.rst

 .. contents:: :local:
     :depth: 2

-The execution model of scripts is intimately linked to Pine's :ref:`time series <PageTimeSeries>` and :ref:`type system <PageTypeSystem>` concepts.
+The execution model of the Pine runtime is intimately linked to Pine's :ref:`time series <PageTimeSeries>` and :ref:`type system <PageTypeSystem>` concepts.
 Understanding all three is key to making the most of the power of Pine.

+The execution model determines how your script is executed on charts, and thus how the code you write in scripts works.
+Your Pine code would do nothing were it not for Pine's runtime, which kicks in after your code has compiled and it must run a chart because one of the :ref:`events triggering the execution of a script <PageExecutionModel_Events>` has occurred.

 When a Pine script is loaded on a chart it executes once on each historical bar using the available OHLCV (open, high, low, close, volume) values for each bar.
 Once the script's execution reaches the rightmost bar in the dataset, if trading is currently active on the chart's symbol, then Pine *indicators* will execute once every time an *update* occurs, i.e., price or volume changes.
 Pine *strategies* will by default only execute when the rightmost bar closes, but they can also be configured to execute on every update, like indicators do.